Vector Legal

 Signals & Private Analysis

 Keenan Venuti's prior role as Staff AI SWE at Ironclad (a leading contract lifecycle management platform) signals deep proprietary knowledge of legal AI infrastructure and training pipelines.
 The "Vector" branding and agentic data room feature strongly suggest investment in RAG architectures and vector database retrieval for legal document intelligence.
-GitHub and hiring signals remain minimal, consistent with a stealth-mode, two-person technical build.
 Conference and YC Demo Day positioning hint at plans to expand into automated compliance monitoring, IP management, and API-driven legal ops integrations for startup toolchains (e.g., Carta, Clerky, Mercury).
-The absence of additional funding rounds suggests either bootstrapped growth post-YC or an imminent seed raise timed to Demo Day momentum.

 LLM-powered contract intelligence